Tejas-H5/Calculator/Readme.md

     }

     graph(funcs, 0, 1);

+- A button to share a link to a computation.
+May run into a URL length limit but thats fine
+- A button next to an output to copy it to the clipboard

     ```
 - Then, set up node so that we can use modules.
 And then set up a minifier and maybe a transpiler.
 And html`` and css`` type string literals.

 ## Overarching Feature plans